One on Top of the Other: Release

-One on Top of the Other was released in Italy on 15 August 1969, and went on to gross approximately 869 million lira (US$1.39 m).
+One on Top of the Other was distributed in Italy by Fida Cinematografica.
+It was first released in Rome on August 22, 1969.

+It went on to gross approximately 869 million lira (US$1.39 m).
 Several versions of the film exist; the uncut Italian version, Una sull'altra, has a runtime of 108 minutes.
 Most English-dubbed prints run for 103 minutes, with cuts made to the film's sex scenes and several on-location establishing shots, while the French version, Perversion Story, features a 97-minute runtime due to the removal of expositive scenes while retaining the sex scenes.
 The French version, with English and Italian audio, was released on DVD by Severin Films in a two-disc set also containing a CD of the film's soundtrack.

+It was released in France on August 23, 1970 by Alpha France as Perversion Story.

 On 2 January 2018 Mondo Macabro announced that they would release the film in its "longest, most complete form" on Blu-ray during the year.
 The distributor released their limited edition Blu-ray, consisting of a print run of 1000 copies, on 28 August via mail-order on their website.
 This release, presented in an uncut 108 minute version with English and Italian audio tracks, was restored from the original negative (with additional scenes provided by a 35mm print).
 The special features included are the film's trailer, interviews with Sorel, Martinelli and Fulci biographer Stephen Thrower, a wraparound slipcover illustrated by Justin Coffee, a reversible interior cover sleeve replicating the film's Italian and French posters, a 12-page liner notes booklet featuring an essay by critic Roberto Curti, and miniature reproductions of German lobby cards and a poster for the film.
 A retail Blu-ray, which does not include the slipcover, reversible cover sleeve, booklet or lobbycards, was released on 13 November.